 Why can overseas medical treatment be a hep C risk?

 Hepatitis C is a virus spread by blood-to-blood contact.
-An injury or illness that requires medical or dental treatment (e.g. injection, IV drip, transfusion) could result in hepatitis C infection if the blood supply is not properly screened and/or the equipment is not disinfected or sanitized.
+An injury or illness that requires medical or dental treatment (e.g. injection, IV drip, transfusion) could result in hepatitis C infection if the blood supply is not properly screened and/or the equipment is not disinfected or sanitised.

 What can I do to prevent hepatitis C while travelling overseas?